 We may collect information in an aggregated form (so that no individual user is identified) for statistical analysis to allow us to understand our customers and improve our services and performance including the functionality of our Websites and user experience.

 The legal basis for processing your personal information (as well as pseudonymised or anonymised information generated from your personal information) in this way is that it is necessary for our legitimate interests of providing a better experience for you and other users of our Websites, promoting our products and services and understanding our customers and users of our Websites.
 We will retain this information for as long as is necessary for the relevant activity.

 Wi-Fi at R&A events

-When you register to use Wi-Fi at The Open, we collect the type of device and IMEI number of the device you use to connect to the Wi-Fi.
+When you register to use Wi-Fi at The Open or the AIG Women’s Open, we collect the type of device and IMEI number of the device you use to connect to the Wi-Fi.
 We collect these to ensure we only present you with the registration page once for the Wi-Fi.
 Otherwise, each time your device drops off and back onto the Wi-Fi, we would need to ask you to register again.
 We will retain this information for one year from the date of collection.
 The legal basis for processing your personal information in this way is that it is necessary for our legitimate interests to provide the best possible customer experience.

 We collect and use personal information that you provide to us when you enter one of our competitions to administer the competition including to communicate with you, whether your entry has been successful or not, and fulfilment of prizes.
 Our legal basis for this processing is your consent which you give on entering the competition.
 We will retain your information for as long as is necessary for those purposes.
 If you withdraw your consent, we cannot process your competition entry.

 The R&A Rules Academy and Rules Schools